lauvergn/AD_dnSVM/ReadMe.md

     ./run_test_dnPoly
 ```

-or in the Tests directory, run the script
+or in the Tests directory (with several combinations of OMP, OPT ...), run the script

 ```bash
     ./run_tests